AmiraSamirSoliman/ha-webapp-cloudformation/README.md

 `2.`  Linux Operating System using the Ubuntu machine image distribution.

-`3.`  Servers are load-balanced with auto-scaling feature.
+`3.`  Servers are load-balanced with auto-scaling feature across two availability zones within a single region.

 `4.`  Entry-point to the application is HTTP port 80.